WELCOME TO THE VETERANS IN THE COURTS INITIATIVE BLOG

 - Legal assistance,

-- Especially updates about justice involved veterans and veterans treatment courts,
+- Justice involved veterans and veterans treatment courts,

 - And other relevant information in a timely way.